scrimba/learn-javascript/README.md

 # learn-javascript
-Starter files for the challenges in the Learn JavaScript course
+Starter files for the challenges in the Learn JavaScript course.